lgreco/cdp/docs/source/shared/COVID19.rst

 In March of 2020, Loyola University Chicago has suspended most of face-to-face class meetings.
 The university is preparing to open for the fall term of 2021.
 As of August 2021, **COMP 271** (all section) and **COMP 363** (section 002) will meet in person. **COMP 363**-001 is offered as an online course.

+* Per university policy, everyone is required to wear a face mask in all public spaces and in all buildings at all Loyola campuses.
+There are no exceptions or exemptions.
+This includes in classrooms, labs, meeting rooms, lounges, shared office space, cubicles, hallways, and elevators.
+Faculty must wear masks while teaching.
+All students must wear a face mask properly, and that means covering the nose, mouth, and chin.
+Infractions will be reported online through the Office of Student Conduct and Conflict Resolution.

 * The principal method for online meetings is Zoom.
 You must `have it installed on your computer, tablet, or smartphone <https://zoom.us/download>`_.
 A link to our Zoom "classroom" is available on the course's Sakai site, on the left side navigation menu.
 There will be no separate emails with the Zoom link.